anbarak/foundry/README.md

 > Your dev environment should never be a mystery.
 > It should be **deterministic**, **modular**, **secure**, and **fast to restore**.

+**foundry** represents this philosophy.
+It’s where every tool, alias, and secret is forged with care.

 ---